dhruvdhody/IETF-DeepDive/README.md

 ## Group B: **Prepare Slides for the Working Group (WG) meeting**

-* Participants will prepare a slide deck for a WG meeting based on an assigned draft
+* Participants will prepare a slide deck for a WG meeting based on an assigned draft.
-* Discuss how to present technical proposals, list open issues, and engage effectively in the WG meeting
+* Discuss how to present technical proposals, list open issues, and engage effectively in the WG meeting.
 * Deliverable: A structured slide deck for the WG meeting.
+* Mentor:

 ### Initial Material